 Tip: With the right nutrients, you can support your body and your mental performance.
 For example, vitamin B5 contributes to normal mental performance, while vitamin B12 fights fatigue.
-Concentration drinks like FOCUS NOW combine these active ingredients with caffeine and neurotransmitters for your brain.
+FOCUS combines these active ingredients and neurotransmitters for your brain.

 3. The "taking-an-inward-look-into-yourself".
 All those who love the form of exercises that focus on yourself and enable you to switch off completely.
 You sink into exercises like meditation, Pilates, and so forth and become intensively absorbed in training.
 Here, the mind is relaxed to its maximum limits and exercises itself in pure awareness.
 Tip: meditation exercises can be a great trigger to get into the Flow.
 How you can successfully access a state of meditation, you can read here in our article.